 However, generally, you don't want to use a passive PoE power sender with a non-PoE device.
 In most cases, nothing will happen, but you never know.

-The good news is, a passive PoE injector (adapter) is generally available with a device that works with it.
-As a result, the chance of you using it with a non-PoE device is close to zero.
+The good news is that a passive PoE injector (adapter) generally only accompanies a device that needs it.
+As a result, the chance you'd use one with a non-PoE device by accident is low.

 Why Power over Ethernet is cool